codyaverett/container-codes-2/notes/README.md

 # Container Technologies Deep Dive Notes

-This directory contains comprehensive technical notes and insights for the container-codes YouTube channel, focusing on the inner workings of container technologies.
+This directory contains comprehensive technical notes and insights for the ContainerCodes YouTube channel, focusing on the inner workings of container technologies.

 ## Structure